OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

             microsoftTeams.tasks.startTask(taskInfo, submitHandler);
         });
 ```
-This code `microsoftTeams.tasks.startTask(taskInfo, submitHandler);` will ensure that the web based form opens as a dialog and the call back function `submitHandler` will take care of the values passed from the form.
-You can perform any action on the results.
+To invoke a dialog from a tab use `microsoftTeams.tasks.startTask()`.
+You can pass the [taskInfo](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/task-modules/invoking-task-modules#the-taskinfo-object) object and a callback function called `submitHandler` to pass the results back from the dialog.
 Here we are appending it to the content area to display.
 See line `orderElement.append(newComment);`.

-The final look of displayUI() function is as below
+The final look of displayUI() function is as below:

 ```javascript
 import {